robsonmarques/mascherari/README.md

 # Mascherari

 An easy way to handle masks.
+(Work in progress)

 ## Installation